DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

   notably, one of the cameras on the barge is positioned right on one of these boundaries)
 - Fixed distant lights reflection in a blackout
+- Added HUD kill switch on Ctrl+F2 for better screenshots

 Update v1.2
 -----------